-Scientists sampled 240 colonies throughout the storm-prone coastal regions, and compared them to control sites, with particular interest in determining if extreme weather — in this case areas disturbed in 2018 by subtropical storm Alberto, Hurricane Florence and Hurricane Michael — caused particular spider traits to prevail over others.
+Scientists sampled 240 colonies throughout the storm-prone coastal regions, and compared them to control sites, with a particular interest in determining if extreme weather — in this case areas disturbed in 2018 by subtropical storm Alberto, Hurricane Florence, and Hurricane Michael — caused particular spider traits to prevail over others.

 Once a storm’s path was determined, they sampled populations before landfall, then returned to the sites within 48 hours.